24.2: DNA Mutations, Damage, and Repair

 DNA Mutations

 Mutations are random changes that occur within the sequence of bases in DNA.
-They can be large-scale, altering the structure of the chromosomes, or small-scale, where they only alter a few or even a single base or nucleotide.
+They can be large-scale, altering chromosome structure, or small-scale, altering only a few bases or even a single base.
 Mutations can occur for many reasons.
 For example, DNA mutations can be caused by mistakes made by the DNA polymerase during replication.
 DNA polymerases are highly processive enzymes that contain proofreading and editing functions.
 With these safeguards, their error rates are typically very low, ranging from one in a million bases to one in a billion bases.
-Even with such high fidelity, this error rate will lead to between 3 and 3,000 errors within the human genome for each cell undergoing DNA replication.
+Even with such high fidelity, this error rate will lead to between 3 and 3,000 errors in the human genome per cell undergoing DNA replication.
 DNA mutations can also result from the replication of DNA that has been damaged by endogenous or exogenous agents.
 The next section will highlight common types of DNA damage and their effects.
 If a DNA polymerase encounters a damaged DNA base in the template DNA during replication, it may place a random nucleotide base across from the lesion.
 For example, an adenine-containing nucleotide will often be added across a lesion, regardless of what the correct match should be.
 This can lead to the formation of transition or transversion mutations.

 A transition mutation is a point mutation that changes a purine nucleotide to another purine (A ↔ G) or a pyrimidine nucleotide to another pyrimidine (C ↔ T).
 Transversion refers to the substitution of a purine for a pyrimidine or vice versa.
 Sometimes lesions may cause bases to be skipped during replication or cause extra nucleotides to be inserted into the backbone.
 DNA polymerases can also slip during the replication of regions of DNA that contain repeated sequences or large stretches of a single base.
 Larger lesions or cross-links in the DNA during replication can lead to more catastrophic DNA damage, including DNA strand breaks.
-Mutations may also occur during the processes of mitosis and meiosis when sister chromatids and/or homologous chromosomes are separated from one another.
+Mutations may also occur during mitosis and meiosis when sister chromatids and/or homologous chromosomes are separated.

 When a mutation is caused by an environmental factor or a chemical agent, that agent is referred to as a mutagen.
 Typical mutagens include chemicals, such as those inhaled when smoking, as well as radiation, including X-rays, ultraviolet light, and nuclear radiation.
-Different mutagens have different modes of damaging DNA and are discussed further in the next section.
+Different mutagens have distinct modes of DNA damage and are discussed further in the next section.
 It is important to note that DNA damage, in and of itself, does not necessarily lead to the formation of a mutation in the DNA.
-There are elaborate DNA repair processes designed to recognize and repair different types of DNA lesions.
+There are elaborate DNA repair processes that recognize and repair various types of DNA lesions.
 Fewer than 1 in 1,000 DNA lesions will result in a DNA mutation.
 The methods of DNA damage recognition and repair are the focus of later sections within this chapter.

 Types of Mutations